RhvdG/WriteOn/README.md

 Doing things in normal mode doesn't count as typing.

+Note that there really is no need to type *frantically*, unless you set `<sec>` to something below 10 or so.
+Just keep writing.
+You can edit later.
+Try to feel the pressure like wind in your sails.

-When the session time has passed (whatever you picked for `<min>`) you will be praised, and you can proceed to yank the contents of the buffer (`ggyG`), and use them elsewhere.
+When the session time has passed (whatever you picked for `<min>`) you will be praised, and can proceed to yank the contents of the buffer (`ggyG`), to use elsewhere.

 This was competely vibe coded, except for the echo messages.
-Usually vibe coding gets me nowehere, but this seems to work fine, at least in MacVim (I didn't test it elsewhere, and you are welcome to).
+Usually vibe coding gets me nowehere, but this seems to work fine, at least in MacVim (I didn't test it elsewhere, but you are welcome to).

 **Use at your own risk.
 Always invoke only in a new buffer.**